-Appeals from any decision or act of the AO in connection with this bylaw, shall be made to the DRB as provided for in 24 V.S.A. § 4465.
-Appeals from any decision of the DRB in connection shall be made to the Vermont Superior Court, as provided for in 24 V.S.A. § 4471.
+Appeals from any decision or act of the AO in connection with this bylaw, shall be made to the Board of Adjustment as provided for in 24 V.S.A. § 4465.
+Appeals from any decision of the Board of Adjustment in connection shall be made to the Vermont Superior Court, as provided for in 24 V.S.A. § 4471.